Why Waldorf

 Project-based learning is a tenet of Waldorf Education.
 Cornerstones of the Waldorf approach include: teaching through the arts; working from experience to concept; use of rhythm and repetition; teaching from the whole to parts.
 Our teachers create lessons to meet and support student engagement.

-Early childhood students build an early literacy foundation through strengthening their physical skills and listening to stories with rich language and gain early numeracy through practical activities such as setting the table or learning to finger knit or jump rope.
+Early childhood students build an early literacy foundation through listening to stories with rich language and learning songs and poems.
+They gain early numeracy through practical activities such as counting how many classmates are present when setting the table, or counting when finger knitting or jumping rope.

 Teacher-Student Relationship

-Multi-year relationships.
-At our private elementary school, our teachers develop multi-year relationships with our students and their parents.
-In our mixed-aged kindergartens, a student might work with the same teacher for up to four years.
-In the grade school, the class teacher generally stays with a class from 1st through 8th grade.
+Multi-year relationships: In our mixed-aged kindergartens, a student might work with the same teacher for up to four years.
+In the grade school, the class teacher generally stays with a class for multiple years.
 For the teacher, this means time to really get to know the children and help their gifts unfold.
 For the students, this relationship offers stability and guidance.
-Waldorf pedagogy is integrated: the arc of learning is considered in addition to specific academic skills.
-Since the teacher stays with their class, this arc can continue seamlessly from year to year.
+The Waldorf curriculum is integrated to correspond to the child’s developmental stage; each year’s curriculum builds organically on the previous year, creating an arc of learning which is enhanced by the continuing presence of the teacher.

-Our students are eager to learn for the sake of learning rather than focusing on test scores.
+Our students are eager to learn for the sake of learning rather than focusing on studying for tests.
 Our teachers rely on observation and their relationship to the student as the foundation for assessment.
-At a time filled with uncertainty and anxiety for many, we do not have to burden students with tests.

 When deciding which school will provide the best educational fit for your child, we suggest you start by imagining the characteristics you hope your child will possess as an adult.
 What types of skills will help them best succeed?
 What moral characteristics are most important to you?
 Do you want your child to: